pvmm/tiletools/README.md

 map.py [-h] [--version] [--room-width RW] [--room-height RH] [--max-ents MAX_ENTS] [--max-bytes MAX_BYTES] [-b] [-d DIR] [-c CONF] [--aplib] [-r] [-t] [-q] map_json id
 ```

 [ubox](https://gitlab.com/reidrac/ubox-msx-lib) version of `map.py` is also included, but with the additional option `-t` or `--transpose` to encode the map in a transposed matrix layout in memory.
-This is necessary if your game needs to scroll the screen horizontally. `map.py` creates a C or assembly version of `map.json` and `map_conf.json` files.
+This is necessary if your game needs to scroll the screen horizontally (you will probably need a new rendering function too). `map.py` creates a C or assembly version of the *Tiled*-compatible `map.json` file.

 vwrap_down.py and vwrap_up.py